This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Panagia Beach

-As far as the rest of the island is concerned, one of the best Antiparos beaches is Soros, a long sandy beach with deep blue waters which lies about 8km from the town.
-Last but not least, if surfing is your thing, then Livadia Beach is where you’ll find the best waves.
+As for the rest of the island, one of the best Antiparos beaches is Soros, a long, sandy beach with deep blue waters, a short bus ride from the town.

 This image shows Livadia, a windy beach in Antiparos.
 There are huge waves in the sea.
 In the foreground, there are 7 surfboards of various colours on the golden sand.